TomShacham/http4js/README.md

 #### To do

-- add more in built filters :timing debug filter
+- complete http4js-eg
+- document unit testing routing and fakes
 - document a proxy
-- document unit testing routing and fakes
-- complete http4js-eg
 - support express, koa backends

 #### Example